 A staff member will maintain a record as to time and amount of any medications given or applied.

-Children are provided with the opportunity for outdoor play daily as long as they do not become overheated.
-If temperatures exceed 82 degrees F, measures will be taken to keep the children cool, but this does not mean they will not go outdoors.
+Children are provided with the opportunity for outdoor play daily as long as they do not become overheated or excessively chilled.
+Children will not be taken outdoors when the air temperature is below 20 degrees F. If temperatures exceed 82 degrees F, measures will be taken to keep the children cool, but this does not mean they will not go outdoors.

 Due to staffing requirements, there are no accommodations for a child to remain indoors during outdoor play time.

 The school age programs may take advantage of the existing playground which may or may not comply with the State of Michigan Child Day Care Licensing Rules and Regulations.

 In the event of school closings, such as inclement weather, announcements are posted on Dearborn Public Schools cable channel or local radio, television stations, and the Dearborn Public Schools website.
 We do not credit for inclement weather.